pantheon-systems/search_api_pantheon/README.md

       * When using Views to build a search page, use the data source named "Index [name of index]", e.g. following the example above "Index Content".
 * **Export your changes**
   * It is a best practice in Drupal 8 & 9 to export your changes to `yml` files.
 Using Terminus while in SFTP mode, you can run `terminus --env=dev drush "config-export -y"` to export the configuration changes you have made.
 Once committed, these changes can be deployed out to Test and Live environments.

-## Solr versions and schemas

-The version of Solr on Pantheon is Apache Solr v3.6.
-To accommodate this older version of Solr, use the 4.x branch of [Search API Solr](https://www.drupal.org/project/search_api_solr), its "Search API Solr Legacy" submodule and use the 3.x schema file provided by this module.

-## Pantheon environments

-Each Pantheon environment (Dev, Test, Live, and Multidevs) has its own Solr server.
-Indexing and searching in one environment does not impact any other environment.

 ## Troubleshooting